Whirlpool Rapids Bridge

-The Whirlpool Rapids Bridge, commonly known as the Whirlpool Bridge or the Lower Steel Arch Bridge (before 1937), is a spandrel braced, riveted, two-hinged arch bridge that crosses the international border between Canada and the United States, connecting the commercial downtown districts of Niagara Falls, Ontario and Niagara Falls, New York.
+The Whirlpool Rapids Bridge, commonly known as the Whirlpool Bridge or the Lower Steel Arch Bridge (before 1937), is a spandrel braced, riveted, two-hinged arch bridge that crosses the Canada–United States border, connecting the commercial downtown districts of Niagara Falls, Ontario, and Niagara Falls, New York.
 This bridge is located approximately 1.5 km north of the Rainbow Bridge and about 2 km from the Falls.
 It was acquired by the Niagara Falls Bridge Commission in January 1959.
 Immediately upstream is the similar arch-style Michigan Central Railway Bridge, which has been out of service since 2001.